xbeat/Machine-Learning/README.md

 Welcome to this TikTok series on Python fundamentals!
 Python is a popular, versatile, and beginner-friendly programming language.
 In this series, we'll cover the basics to help you get started.

+## Exploring Python Dictionary Methods

+Dictionary Clear Method

+The clear() method efficiently removes all items from a dictionary, resulting in an empty dictionary.
+This operation is performed in-place, meaning it modifies the original dictionary rather than creating a new one, which is memory efficient for large dictionaries.

 ## Building a Generative Neural Network from Scratch in Python

 Introduction to Generative Neural Networks